Kamado Joe vs. The Pit Barrel Cooker? Which one is better? Taste test using the King Wing Recipe!!!

 So which one cooks the wings better?
 The results of the cook are not surprisingly virtually the same.
 I will tell you that the PBC wings have received many rave reviews as well as the KJ.
 If you associate the grilling experience with the briquette and just love that taste then the PBC is for you.
 That flavor is something you can't get on a Kamado.
 Does that make the PBC better than the KJ?
 That all comes down to your tastes and I'll let you decide.

 I use the Kamado Joe Classic II and the Pit Barrel Cooker!
 Check out flavorflamebbq.com for more information on the Kamado Joe, accessories, fuel, meats and more!
 FFBBQ participates in some affiliate programs so by purchasing from links you are helping support the site!
-So far FFBBQ has made 2 dollars!
-Really excited about that!
-Help keep the flame going add the items to your cart!
-Check out the essential accessories and the Online Butchers!
+So far FFBBQ has made a few dollars!
+Thanks for helping to keep the flame going!